 *The application system will request an official transcript to be sent however our department DOES NOT require it unless you are admitted into the program.

 A copy of unofficial scores (the application checklist usually updates later when official scores have been received).
 Applicants who have completed or are currently completing their post-secondary studies at an institution outside of Canada are required to take the Graduate Record Examination General Test (GRE).
 There is no minimum requirement however, please note that the GMAT cannot be substituted for the GRE.
 Send the official test results to Simon Fraser University through the test centre, using Institution Code 0999 and Department Code 1801.

 4. TOEFL / IELTS

-A copy of unofficial scores (even if the application checklist indicates that official scores have been received).
+A copy of unofficial scores (the application checklist usually updates later when official scores have been received).
 Applicants whose primary language is not English will be required to take theTest of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) if they have completed a degree at an institution where the language of instruction and examination was not in English in a country where English is not the primary language.
 Please refer to the Dean of Graduate Studies website for minimum University requirements and list of exempt countries.
 Send the official test results to Simon Fraser University through the test centre, using Institution Code 0999 and Department Code 84.

 Information regarding the GRE or TOEFL may be obtained from ETS.